pulumi/pulumi-backstage-plugin/README.md

       Content-Type: application/json
 ```

-Then, start the backend, passing the PagerDuty API token as an environment variable:
+Then, start the backend, passing the Pulumi Access Token as an environment variable:

 ```bash
 export PULUMI_ACCESS_TOKEN='<PULUMI_ACCESS_TOKEN>'